santiagoolivos/signatureapi-tutorials/powerautomate/how-to-handle-errors.md

 ## Overview

 This tutorial demonstrates how to handle most common errors with SignatureAPI and Microsoft Power Automate.
+You can use this tutorial for sending Slack notifications for other triggers, you can find more information in the [SignatureAPI documentation](https://signatureapi.com/docs).

 ### What You’ll Learn